Judithe Hernández: 1970s

 After graduation, she and Almaraz collaborated with El Teatro Campesino, worked on behalf of the United Farm Workers (UFW), and as members of the Concilio de Arte Popular (CAP), they worked to create an organization that united Chicano artists across the state of California.
 Chicano artist organizations such as the Royal Chicano Air Force of Sacramento; Galeria de la Raza, in San Francisco, and the artists of Chicano Park in San Diego were among those who participated in CAP in the 1970s.

 In 1981, she and seven other Chicano muralists painted murals on canvas inside the Craft and Folk Art Museum in Los Angeles for an exhibition entitled The Murals of Aztlán.
 The artists were criticized in Artweek magazine by reviewer Shifra Goldman for "shedding … their cultural identity and political militance" in order to "enter the mainstream as competitive professionals."
 Hernández responded "why should changes in my work and socio-political attitudes be construed as compromising my commitment … while in another artist the same would be construed as personal and professional growth?"

 In July 1989, marked the first exhibition of Chicano art in Europe, Les Démon des Anges, at Centre de Recherche et de Développement Culturel (CRDC) in Nantes, France.
 Included in the exhibition were sixteen Chicano artists (of which were three women) and this event brought international significance to Hernández's work.

+During this period, Hernández also began to develop a decidedly feminist approach to moralism, due to the fact that she was the only woman working in the predominantly male artist subculture.
+She later recalled that, in the Chicano murals of the 1970s, male revolutionaries were often stressed without any regard to the cultural labour of women.
+This, in turn, had prompted her to stress the figure of females in her works.
+This emerging focus on women, family, and cultural memory reached a boiling point in 1976, when she collaborated on La Mujer, a mural that places the Chicana woman as the spiritual and cultural anchor between indigenous and Catholic symbolism.